 In a hospital, healing support can come from many sources: nurses, physicians, employees, volunteers and even the art hanging on the wall.
 As a Planetree Patient-Centered Care Hospital, Sharp Chula Vista Medical Center acknowledges this fact and is dedicated to providing care that extends well beyond caring for a patient’s ailments, aiming to heal the person as a whole.

-By the end of next year, the new hospital at Sharp Chula Vista will open.
-To ensure this unique level of care is extended throughout the expansion, the team looked at what kind of art was needed for the new hospital walls.
+By fall 2019, the new hospital at Sharp Chula Vista will open, adding more than 100 private patient rooms and 6 state-of-the-art operating rooms.
+To ensure this unique level of care is extended throughout the new building, the team looked at what kind of art was needed for the walls.

 That’s where Aaron Chang came in.

-The world-renowned photographer and professional surfer was commissioned to capture the beauty of San Diego’s South Bay for an art collection created specifically for the new hospital at Sharp Chula Vista.
+The world-renowned photographer and surfer was commissioned to capture the beauty of San Diego’s South Bay for an art collection created specifically for the new hospital.
 Below, he explains how art plays a role in the healing process.

 Where do you gather inspiration for art and photos that will be used in the healing setting?